w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 You can have a rough estimate on that by using the methods listed [here](../../general/faq.md#What-is-the-minimum-stake-necessary-to-be-elected-as-an-active-validator-?).
-Validators are elected based on [Phragmén's algorithm](../../learn/learn-phragmen.md).
 To be elected into the set, you need a minimum stake behind your validator.
 This stake can come from yourself or from [nominators](../../learn/learn-nominator.md).
 This means that as a minimum, you will need enough KSM to set up Stash and Controller [accounts](../../learn/learn-keys.md) with the existential deposit, plus a little extra for transaction fees.
 The rest can come from nominators.
+To understand how validators are elected, check the [NPoS Election algorithms](../learn/learn-phragmen.md) page.

 :::warning